UNC-Libraries/jitterbug/README.md

 $ $SOLR_HOME/bin/solr create -c jitterbug-transfers
 ```

 13. Use the Solr web app to import data from MySQL to index each Jitterbug core.
 This will take about 25 minutes for all cores.
+The import configuration (including the SQL Solr will use for querying MySQL) for each core can be found in the respective conf directory, in the solr-data-config.xml file.
 	1. Point your favorite web browser to http://localhost:8983/solr.
 	2. Use the Solr "Core Selector" menu to select the jitterbug-items core.
 	3. Click the Dataimport button under the Core Selector menu.